KaziShahHamza/Restaurant-Project/README.md

 # Restaurant Project 🍽️

-This is a university course project for creating a modern restaurant website.
+This is my university course project for creating a modern restaurant landing page website.
 The project is built using:
 - **React** ⚛️ for building the UI components
 - **Tailwind CSS** 🎨 for styling
 - **Framer Motion** 🎥 for smooth animations